 About Simon Armitage

 Simon Armitage is an award-winning Yorkshire poet who is the Oxford Professor of Poetry.
 This is a prestigious position at one of the world’s best universities.
-Being a Yorkshireman a lot of his poetry has an underlying “northern wit” and many of his earlier poems draw inspiration from his previous jobs including working as a parole officer.
+Being a Yorkshireman, many of Simon Armitage’s poems have an underlying “northern wit,” and many of his earlier poems draw inspiration from his previous jobs, including working as a parole officer.
 One would imagine that working as a parole officer Armitage probably encountered characters very similar to the subject of this poem.
-His work is not exclusive to the writing of poetry and he has two novels to his name as well as a plethora of poetry collections and a couple of translations of famous texts.
+His work is not exclusive to the writing of poetry, and he has two novels to his name as well as a plethora of poetry collections and a couple of translations of famous texts.